-When a consumer or residential loan is identified as a troubled debt restructuring, the loan is written down to its collateral value less selling costs.
+When a residential or consumer loan is identified as a troubled debt restructuring, the loan is written down to its collateral value less selling costs.

-At December 31, 2014, our TDRs consisted of \$15.2 million of commercial loans, \$15.2 million of commercial real estate loans, \$2.5 million of consumer loans and \$2.1 million of residential loans, totaling \$35.0 million.
+At December 31, 2015, our TDRs consisted of \$23.4 million of commercial loans, \$14.6 million of commercial real estate loans, \$2.7 million of residential loans, and \$3.6 million of consumer loans totaling \$44.3 million.
+Approximately \$30.0 million of the TDRs at December 31, 2015 were included with nonaccrual loans.
+At December 31, 2014, our TDRs consisted of \$15.2 million of commercial loans, \$15.2 million of commercial real estate loans, \$2.1 million of residential loans, and \$2.5 million of consumer loans, totaling \$35.0 million.
 Approximately \$22.1 million of the TDRs at December 31, 2014 were included with nonaccrual loans.
-At December 31, 2013, our TDRs consisted of \$22.5 million of commercial loans, \$22.6 million of commercial real estate loans, \$1.4 million of consumer loans and \$2.4 million of residential loans, totaling \$48.9 million.
-Approximately \$33.1 million of the TDRs at December 31, 2013 were included with nonaccrual loans.

-As of December 31, 2014 and 2013, Old National has allocated \$2.8 million and \$4.1 million of specific reserves to customers whose loan terms have been modified in TDRs, respectively.
-As of December 31, 2014, Old National had committed to lend an additional \$1.1 million to customers with outstanding loans that are classified as TDRs.
+Old National has allocated specific reserves to customers whose loan terms have been modified in TDRs totaling \$2.3 million at December 31, 2015 and \$2.8 million at December 31, 2014.
+As of December 31, 2015, Old National had committed to lend an additional \$6.2 million to customers with outstanding loans that are classified as TDRs.

-The terms of certain other loans were modified during the year ended December 31, 2014 that did not meet the definition of a TDR.
+The terms of certain other loans were modified during 2015 that did not meet the definition of a TDR.
 It is our process to review all classified and criticized loans that, during the period, have been renewed, have entered into a forbearance agreement, have gone from principal and interest to interest only, or have extended the maturity date.
 In order to determine whether a borrower is experiencing financial difficulty, an evaluation is performed of the probability that the borrower will be in payment default on its debt in the foreseeable future without the modification.
 The evaluation is performed under our internal underwriting policy.
-We also evaluate whether a concession has been granted or if we were adequately compensated through a market interest rate, additional collateral or a bona fide guarantee.
+We also evaluate whether a concession has been granted or if we were adequately compensated through a market interest rate, additional collateral, or a bona fide guarantee.
 We also consider whether the modification was insignificant relative to the other terms of the agreement or if the delay in a payment was 90 days or less.

 Purchased credit impaired ("PCI") loans are not considered impaired until after the point at which there has been a degradation of cash flows below our expected cash flows at acquisition.
 If a PCI loan is subsequently modified, and meets the definition of a TDR, it will be removed from PCI accounting and accounted for as a TDR only if the PCI loan was being accounted for individually.
 If the purchased credit impaired loan is being accounted for as part of a pool, it will not be removed from the pool.
-As of December 31, 2014, it has not been necessary to remove any loans from PCI accounting.
+As of December 31, 2015, it has not been necessary to remove any loans from PCI accounting.